shredEngineer/MagnetiCalc/README.md

 ToDo
 ----
-**General**
-* Move from `INI` format to [HDF5](https://www.h5py.org/) format for storing project data;
-  make auto-generated `MagnetiCalc.ini` a global settings file instead.
-  (Retain option to import old `MagnetiCalc.ini` files.)
-* Add a global settings dialog for some selection of options currently hard-coded in various classes.

 **Functional**
+* Add a histogram for every metric.
 * Add an overlay for vector metrics, like gradient or curvature (derived from the fundamental
   <img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}" alt="A">- and